 Should you use heat or ice?

-Cold is better straight after hard sessions when things feel inflamed.
+Cold is usually better straight after hard sessions when everything feels inflamed.

-If you want a proper breakdown, I’ve gone into it here
+If you want a proper breakdown, I’ve gone into it more here.

 Heat vs Ice for Recovery: What Actually Helps